Ward 1 Alderman Daniel Barreiro

 Después de graduarse de la Escuela Secundaria del Este de Aurora, Barreiro obtuvo su Licenciatura en Ciencias Políticas con énfasis en gobierno local y una Maestría en Administración Pública con énfasis en Gestión Urbana de Northern Illinois University.

-• Ward 1 Meeting Comes March 6!
+• Ward 1 Clean-Up Event Comes May 10!

 supporting image